gchq/sleeper/docs/deployment-guide.md

 Details of images to be uploaded can be found [here](/docs/deployment/images-to-upload.md).

-There is a script [here](/scripts/deploy/publishJars.sh) to publish the jars to a repository.
-It takes in one argument, the repository url to publish to.
-This script can be tested locally by using a repository url similar to file:/path/to/output that will publish these files locally.

 #### Upload the Docker images to ECR

 There are multiple ECR images that need to be created and pushed to an ECR repo, depending on the stacks you want to